natcap/invest.users-guide/source/recreation.rst

 Predictor variables
 -------------------

-We find that it often helps to consider at least one variable from several main categories: natural capital (eg, habitats, lakes), built capital (eg, roads, hotels), industrial activities, and access or cost (eg, distance to major airport).
+We find that it often helps to consider at least one variable from several main categories: natural capital (eg habitats, lakes), built capital (eg roads, hotels), industrial activities, and access or cost (eg distance to major airport).
 Often, single variables representing each of these categories can explain the majority of variation in photo-user-days.
 To facilitate this, the tool comes pre-loaded with several optional sources of global spatial data including total population and natural habitats on land and in the ocean (described in the :ref:`rec-data-needs` section).
 The tool also allows users to upload their own spatial data (in any vector shapefile format), if they have information on additional or alternative attributes that might be correlated to people's decisions about where to recreate.

 Limitations and simplifications
 -------------------------------